Placing an order

 - The Product ID is specific to a product within Kigo's systems.
 Products at Kigo can be thought of as "token templates".
 This means the type of token the user will receive in their Kigo-powered wallet is determined by the

-by following the Creating an SSO Session Guide.
-Then append thesession_id
+session_idin the url parameters.
+Obtain thesession_idby following the Creating an SSO Session Guide.
+Then append thesession_idto the end of thedeeplink_url:

 https://partner-hub.kigo.io?claim-code=${claim_code}&session-id=${session_id}